EmreKanbay/Cheat-Sheet-Manager/src/Resources/Components/Docs/SwiftUi.md

 3. **Create a New SwiftUI Project**:
    - Open Xcode.
-   - Select &quot;Create a new Xcode project.&quot;
+   - Select "Create a new Xcode project."
-   - Choose &quot;App&quot; under the iOS tab and click &quot;Next.&quot;
+   - Choose "App" under the iOS tab and click "Next."
    - Enter your project details (e.g., Product Name, Team, Organization Identifier).
-   - Ensure &quot;Swift&quot; is selected as the language and &quot;SwiftUI&quot; is selected as the User Interface.
+   - Ensure "Swift" is selected as the language and "SwiftUI" is selected as the User Interface.
-   - Click &quot;Next&quot; and choose a location to save your project.
+   - Click "Next" and choose a location to save your project.

 ### **SwiftUI Cheat Sheet**